Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 And of course, you must be eager to learn—and keep on learning—throughout your entire health and safety career.
 This is the kind of student we're looking for in the Occupational Health and Safety Program.

-Thanks so much, Andrew, for taking the time to talk with us!
-This is a really great introduction to Herzing's program—and the field in general.
+Thanks Andrew, for taking the time to talk with us!
+This is a really great introduction to Herzing's health and safety program—and the OHS field in general.

-- Herzing's Occupational Health & Safety Officer program is approved by the Board of Canadian Registered Safety Professionals (BCRSP)
+- This program is approved by the Board of Canadian Registered Safety Professionals (BCRSP)

-Use the links below to explore Herzing's Health and Safety Officer Diploma, get more detailed information, and chat live with an Admissions Advisor.
+Click below to explore the Health and Safety program in more detail and chat live with an advisor today.
 We're here to help!